Vice President of Indonesia: Post-vice presidency

-Law 7 of 1978 stipulates that former vice presidents are entitled to a pension.
+Law No. 7 of 1978 stipulates that former vice presidents are entitled to a pension.
 Former vice presidents are also entitled to a house with electricity, water, and telephone bills covered by the government.
 In addition, former vice presidents will have free healthcare for their families and a car with chauffeur.

 Decorations

 A vice president of Indonesia is automatically bestowed the highest class of six out of seven civilian Star Decorations (Tanda Kehormatan Bintang), namely: